InfinitePeripherals/AIWedge-Android/docs/index.md

     /// Enable or Disable overwrite the current content in the text field when a new barcode is scanned.
     /// Value is Boolean
     const val enableOverwriteCurrentText = "enableOverwriteCurrentText"

-    /// Enable or Disable keys suggestion on the AIWedge keyboard layout.
-    /// When a key on the keyboard held down for a brief moment, a popup will be shown with suggested keys around the key that being held down.
-    /// Value is Boolean
-    const val enableKeysSuggestion = "enableKeysSuggestion"

     /// Enable or Disable intent output mode.
 This mode should be ON in order to receive the barcode via intents.
     /// Value is Boolean